lytics/anomalyzer/EXAMPLES.md

 # Anomaly Detection Validation

-As a sense check, we considered the results of our anomalyzer package for two different types of data: cpu usage, and audience sizes.
+As a sense check, we considered the results of our anomalyzer package for three different types of time series: cpu usage, membership, and seasonal data.
 First, we'll describe each algorithm in more detail and explain which scenarios it might be useful in.
 Then we'll detail what the algorithms return for these two use cases.

 ## Algorithms In-depth